Lisa Hammond (actress): Personal life

 Hammond grew up with a restricted growth condition.
 She revealed in October 2015 that she has received abuse from strangers in the street because of her disability.
 She spoke about how her wheelchair use received backlash from the public.
 "The main image of wheelchair users is that of paralysis.
 So when I get out of my chair to do a scene on my feet, people don't like it.
 If I'm feeling good and want to walk in that scene, I will.
 But if I can't or pain levels are bad then I'll use my chair.
 I've been shouted at.
 I've had people say, 'Oi, why are you in a chair when you were walking on EastEnders last night?'"
 Hammond also revealed how she had received criticism like this before joining EastEnders and that she can struggle with this backlash.
 "People always think I'm this feisty girl and I can hold my own but in those moments you just don't think of anything to say.
 It's shock and disbelief.
 I have to laugh it off."

-On 7 September 2017, she participated in the documentary series Who Do You Think You Are? and discovered that her maternal side originally came from Wales.
+On 7 September 2017, she participated in the documentary series Who Do You Think You Are? and discovered that part of her maternal side originally came from Wales.